US Sales Tax for NRI E-Commerce Sellers: A Complete Guide

 |---|---|---|

-| Clothing | Yes | Exempt in PA, NJ, NY (under $110/item), MN |
+| Clothing | Yes | Exempt or partially exempt in certain states, including PA, NJ, MN, and portions of NY's clothing exemption rules |

-| Groceries (unprepared food) | No (exempt in most states) | Taxable in AL, MS, SD, and a few others |
+| Groceries (unprepared food) | No (exempt in most states) | · Tax treatment varies by state; some states tax groceries fully or at reduced rates |

 | Digital goods (e-books, software, streaming) | Varies widely | Some states tax; others do not |